nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 ```

 Each transfer amount in the batch is specified between two given addresses.
-Transfers MUST happen atomically; if at least one specified transfer cannot be
+Transfers MUST happen atomically and in order; if at least one specified transfer
-completed, the whole transaction MUST fail.
+cannot be completed, the whole transaction MUST fail.

 The transaction MUST fail if the balance(s) of the holder for token(s) in the
 batch is lower than the corresponding amount(s) sent.
 If the holder does not hold